microsoft/FluidExamples/fluid-react-starter/README.md

 ### Write custom events

-This demo is written to funnel all model events through the `modelChanged` event.
-Each event emit accepts a payload that can used to differentiate one even from another.
+This template is written to funnel all model events through the `modelChanged` event.
+Each event emit accepts a payload that can used to differentiate one event from another.

 ```ts
 // inside of the constructor